 is a critically acclaimed, award-winning author for both adults and children.
 Her picture books for children include Yak and Dove, The Liszts, The Good Little Book (which was shortlisted for the Governor General’s Award), The Fog, and, most recently, Bloom.
 The Letter Opener, her first novel for adults, won the K.M.
 Hunter Artists Award and was shortlisted for the Amazon Books in Canada First Novel Award.
 Her follow-up novel, Stray Love, appeared on several notable “Best of 2012” lists.
 Kyo’s newest book for adults, Birds Art Life, was shortlisted for the Hilary Weston Nonfiction Prize.
 She lives in Toronto with singer and composer David Wall and their two children.

-was raised on Vancouver Island and is a third-generation lawyer whoserved for ten years as a director on the board of the Environmental Law Centre at the University of Victoria.
+was raised on Vancouver Island and is a trial lawyer who served for ten years as a director on the board of the Environmental Law Centre at the University of Victoria.
 His poetry, verse translations, and fiction have appeared in a wide variety of literary journals and magazines.
 One of his stories was short-listed for the 2009 CBC Literary Awards, one of his poems received the 2014 Foley Prize from America Magazine, and another poem was short-listed for the 2015 Walrus Poetry Prize.
 He lives in Victoria.
 Cries from the Ark is his first poetry collection.

 lives on the outskirts of Whitehorse, Yukon Territory.
 Her debut collection of poems, Here Is Where We Disembark (Freehand Books, 2010), was a finalist for the League of Canadian Poets’ Gerald Lampert Award, was nominated for the ReLit Award, and was translated into German and Japanese.
 Clea’s poems have been published in journals and anthologies in Canada, Europe, the United States, and Australia.
 She facilitates a workshop on poetry and grief through Hospice Yukon and is the Artistic Director of the Kicksled Reading Series.
 Her latest book is Auguries.

 has published 17 previous novels and short story collections.
 Her novels Intertidal Life and Coming Down from Wa were nominated for Governor General’s Literary Awards and won B.C.’s Ethel Wilson Fiction Prize.
 In 2003 she won the George Woodcock Lifetime Achievement Award.
 Other of her well-known novels include Mrs. Blood, Tattycoram, Local Customs, Isobelle Gunn, and The Path of Totality.
 Audrey lives right here on Galiano Island!